JimFowler/books/Books20/Tools/database/doc/database/source/graph.rst

   CREATE CONSTRAINT NameOfConstraint on (l:Label) ASSERT l.property IS UNIQUE;
   CREATE CONSTRAINT NameOfConstraint on (l:Label) ASSERT exists(l.property);

+Noe the uniqueness constraint does not require all nodes of type Label to have have that property, i.e. it is not an existance constraint.

 To create a constraint on a relationship::

   create constraint NameOfConstraint on ()-[r:REL]-() assert exists(r.prop);